-One rainy afternoon, my then five year old daughter innocently asked, “Where to toads go when it rains?”
+One rainy afternoon, my then five-year-old daughter innocently asked, “Where do toads go when it rains?”
 I didn’t really know what to say, but it prompted a visit to the library for some books on frogs, toads, and other amphibians.
 The books didn’t really answer the question, but she learned that toads hide in loose dirt, in mulch, and under bushes.

 - Broken clay flower pot